C4Q/AC3.2-Closures-InDepth/README.md

 ![Not quite the result we'd expect...](./Images/result_returns_wrong.png)

-What happened?
-It printed out "Done, 0" and the view changed to red almost immediately!
-But actually, that result is quite expected.
+Wait, what?
+The view changed to red almost immediately but it printed out 0 as the result

 Here's why:

 1. We make a call to `longAdditionTask`
 2. Code executions line by line in the function, print out to console and instantiating `result = 0`